 For the CEO of Automation Components, the variable portion of the compensation relates to specific, individual, measurable targets set out by the Board of Directors.
-In the fiscal year 2015/16 the targets were based on EBITDA and Operating Revenue, each weighted 45% and Net Working Capital Turnover 10%; in 2014/15 the targets were based on EBITDA and Operating Revenue, each weighted 50%.
+In the fiscal years 2016/17 and 2015/16 the targets were based on EBITDA and Operating Revenue, each weighted 45% and Net Working Capital Turnover 10%.
 The variable portion is evaluated based on target attainment at the end of the financial year.
 The variable compensation ranges between 0% and 54% of the base salary.